 - Understand the label.
 Dietary supplement labels can make claims about how the dietary supplement may affect the structure or the function of the body, but not claims to treat or cure a disease.

-- Know how dietary supplements are regulated and are they standardized?
+- Know how dietary supplements are regulated and if they are standardized

 - Supplements taken in large amounts may cause uncomfortable side effects.
-Large doses of iron (usually taken to avoid iron deficiency anemia) may cause constipation and taking niacin might cause a niacin flush.
+Large doses of iron may cause constipation and taking large amounts of niacin might cause a niacin flush.

 American Heart Association.
 "Fish and Omega-3 Fatty Acids."
 Accessed January 2011. http://www.americanheart.org/presenter.jhtml?identifier=4632."